Get a Free Consultation with a Personal Injury Lawyer

 • Drowning.
 Drowing causes death in about 75 percent of boating-related accidents, according to the Michigan Department of National Resources.
 In 85 percent of drownings, the person who drowned was not wearing a life jacket.
 In 2023, 39 people experienced drowning or near-drowning events in Lake Michigan alone, including several in the Chicago area.

 • Head, neck, and back injuries.
 Injuries to the bones, muscles, and nerves of the head, neck, and back can occur during a sudden jolt from a collision, if a person falls while on a boat, or while falling overboard.
 Severe injuries may prevent a person from swimming or otherwise staying afloat in the water, which can make drowning more likely.
+In 2023, head injuries occurred in 8.1 percent of boating injury cases.
+Neck injuries and back injuries each accounted for 2.7 percent of injuries.

 • Traumatic brain injuries and spinal cord injuries.
 These injuries are among the most severe and expensive injuries to treat.
 They can cause permanent, severe impairments.

 • Burns.
 Burn injuries can occur during any type of fire on a boat.
 They may result from contact with burning fuel, electrical equipment, chemicals, or other sources.
+Burns accounted for 10.8 percent of Illinois boating injuries in 2023.

 How Do Boating Accidents Happen in Chicago?